chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/README.md

 ## Designing an Advanced (Post-Quantum Cryptographic) Random Bit Generator

-This research informs the design of an advanced random bit generator, **Synthetic_RBG**.
+My work informs the design of an advanced random bit generator, **Synthetic_RBG**.
 By integrating insights from classical cryptographic PRBGs and quantum approaches, the goal is to develop a robust, scalable, and secure generator that meets post-quantum cryptographic requirements.
 It is specifically designed and developed for low-latency environments and stand-alone applications.

 ## Assessing Randomness